-The system adjusts to a typical QA system architecture [14].
+The system adjusts to a typical QA system architecture [15].
 Figure 1 shows the main blocks of the system.
-The system could be divided into the following stages: question processing, which involves the extraction of named entities and lexical context in the question, as well as question classification to define the semantic class of the answer expected to respond to the question; indexing, where a preprocessing of the supporting document collection is done, building the representation of each document that become the searching space to find candidate answers to the question; searching, where a set of candidate answers is obtained from the index and the Internet, (here candidate answers are classified by a machine learning algorithm, and provides information to perform different weighting schemes); and finally answer selection where candidate answers are ranked and the final answer recommendation of the system is produced.
+The system could be divided into the following stages: question processing, which involves the extraction of named entities and lexical context in the question, as well as question classification to define the semantic class of the answer expected to respond the question; indexing, where the document collection is preprocessed, building the representation of each document that become the searching space to find candidate answers to the question; searching, where a set of candidate answers is obtained from the index and the Internet (here candidate answers are classified by a machine learning algorithm, and provides information to perform different weighting schemes); and finally answer selection where candidate answers are ranked and the final answer recommendation of the system is returned.
 Next sections describe each of these stages.